hamogu/doc/source/examples/marxcat/marxcat.rst

 .. literalinclude:: runmarxcat.inc
    :language: bash

-In this simulation we know exactly which photon comes from which star, so we can generate three fits file, one for EQ Peg A only, one for EQ PEg B only, and one that contains both sources, similar to the observed data.
+In the simulation we know exactly which photon comes from which star, so we can generate three fits files, one for EQ Peg A only, one for EQ PEg B only, and one that contains both sources, similar to the observed data.

 .. literalinclude:: runmarx2fits.inc
    :language: bash

-The fits file ``letgplaw_evt1.fits`` can be further processed with standard `CIAO`_ tools.
+The fits files can be further processed with standard `CIAO`_ tools.
 As some of these tools require the aspect history, the :marxtool:`marxasp` program is used to create an aspect solution file.
-Since both simulations used the same pointing and dither, the asol file is the same for each of the three fits files.
+Since both simulations used the same pointing and dither, we can use the same asol file for all three fits files.

 .. literalinclude:: runmarxasp.inc
    :language: bash